← Blog

 Exploration vs. commitment

-The “just finish the first draft” advice is really saying: stop exploring and commit to a path.
-Sometimes that’s fine, and sometimes you do need to ship.
-But the advice has been elevated into a philosophy of writing itself, and that’s where it breaks down.
+The “just finish the first draft” advice is really telling you to stop exploring and commit to a path, and sometimes that’s fine, because sometimes you do need to ship.
+But advice breaks down when it gets elevated into a philosophy of writing itself, and that’s the point where it starts to cost you the piece you were trying to write.

 What if you didn’t have to choose?

 The real unlock isn’t writing faster or forcing yourself through a linear draft.
-It’s being able to explore multiple paths at once without losing any of them.
-This matters especially for writing that demands precision: college application essays, short fiction, anything where every sentence carries weight.
+It’s being able to explore multiple paths at once without losing any of them, which matters especially for writing that demands precision: college application essays, short fiction, anything where every sentence carries weight.

-Imagine being able to write a sentence, and then forking it into two or three different versions in parallel.
-Not as separate documents you have to juggle, but as branches of the same piece, visible and navigable, the way a developer might branch code.
+Imagine writing a sentence and then forking it into two or three different versions in parallel, not as separate documents you have to juggle, but as branches of the same piece, visible and navigable, in the way a developer might branch code.

 That’s what I’m building with Quillium: a writing tool where exploration is a first-class operation rather than a workaround.
-You can fork any sentence or paragraph, follow divergent paths, and converge when you’re ready—or not.
+You can fork any sentence or paragraph, follow divergent paths, and converge when you’re ready—or not converge at all.
 Every version stays alive, and nothing gets lost to the delete key.

 The real advice